V-R-SANTHOSH/About-me/README.md

 *
 *
 *
-* I would like to take you to my Certification Page Yes No
+* I would like to take you to my certificate page, are u willing to come  Yes       No

 *
 *